festnoze/squad-ai/README.md

 The corresponding GitHub repository is available from : https://github.com/festnoze/squad-ai.git

-- **PocAssistant1** is a python project to test OpenAI API assistants, and there interactions using several of them.
-The aim is to simulate the MOE/MOA/PO/QA chain to create US + acceptance tests for a given need.
+- **PoAssistant** is a python project to test OpenAI API assistants, and there interactions using several of them.
+The aim is to simulate the MOE/MOA/PO/QA chain to create US and acceptance criteria and tests for a given need.